Zylann/godot_voxel/doc/08_api-overview.md

 These classes provide the source voxel data.

-### VoxelStream
+### VoxelGenerator
 Base class to provide infinite, paged voxel data as blocks.
 Doesn't provide data itself, but can be extended with GDScript.

-If you choose to implement your own stream that does not offer LOD, it is recommended to `assert(lod == 0)`.
+If you choose to implement your own generator that does not offer LOD, it is recommended to `assert(lod == 0)`.
 It will be executed in a separate thread, so access the main thread with care.

 The classes below provide voxel data.

-### VoxelStreamTest
+### VoxelGeneratorTest
-Provides a flat plane or 2D sine waves.
+Provides a flat plane or sine waves.

-* Blocky only.

-### VoxelStreamImage
+### VoxelGeneratorImage
 Creates a heightmap based on a user provided, black and white image.

 This class expects the image to be imported as an Image.
 By default, image files are imported as a Texture, which are stored in video RAM and are not accessible to the engine.
 On the Import tab, you need to change the import method of your image to Image and may need to restart Godot before VoxelStreamImage will recognize your file.

-* Blocky or smooth.

-### VoxelStreamNoise
+### VoxelGeneratorNoise
-Generates 3D noise via OpenSimplexNoise.
+Generates 3D noise via a noise algorithm.

-* Smooth only.
+### VoxelGeneratorNoise2D
+Generates a terrain from a 2D noise heightmap.

 ## Mesher Classes